chinedufn/app-world/README.md

 > A framework agnostic approach to managing frontend application state.

-`app-world` is a simple thread-safe storage for application state and resources.

-## Background
+## Overview

-Highly interactive frontend applications need a way to interface with large amounts of application state.
+`app-world` is simple thread-safe state management library that is designed to be useful in cross-platform frontend applications that manage large amounts of application state.

-Many frontend frameworks come with state management infrastructure that is coupled to the framework.

-`app-world` is designed to be used in any frontend application.
-This makes it well suited those who want to be able to run their state related logic across multiple target platforms such as the web, mobile and desktop.

 With `app-world` you have a single `World` which holds your application `State`, as well your application's `Resource`s.

-`Resource`s are typically used to interface with the outside world, such as to write to a file storage or to make an API request.
+`Resource`s are used to interface with the outside world, such as to write to a local file storage or to make an API request.

-You then send `Message`s to your world in order to update application state.
-This is the only way to mutate application state (with the exception of fields that have interior mutability).
+The only way to mutate application state is by sending a `Msg` (ignoring `UnsafeCell` based interior mutability).

+This means that all state mutation can be handled in a single place, which makes it easy to reason about the application's behavior and decreases the likelihood of code duplication.

+## Cross-Platform Applications

+`app-world` does not have any platform dependent code, making it suitable for writing cross-platform application logic that can run on the web, mobile and desktop.

+For example, `app-world` can be used to manage state in a Rust core application that gets run on `iOS`, `Android` and in web browsers.

+## Thread Safety

+You cannot acquire a write guard on the World directly.
+The only way to write to a World is via `AppWorld::msg`.

+Multiple threads can read from an `AppWorld` simultaneously, but only one `AppWorld::msg` will be processed at a time.

+This means that you can safely use `app-world` in multi-threaded applications without worrying about deadlocks.

-#### Games
+## Games

-`app-world` is designed so that at most one thread can access state at any given time.
+Multiple threads can read from an `AppWorld` simultaneously, but only one `AppWorld::msg` will be processed at a time.

-This makes `app-world` unsuitable for highly stateful real-time games where you'll often want to be able to update state from many threads simultaneously.
+This makes `app-world` a poor fit for games that have hardcore performance requirements where you might want many threads to be able to manipulate the World simultaneously.

-If you're working on a game try checking out one of Rust's many entity component system crates.
+In those cases, consider using one of the many existing Entity Component System crates.

 ## Example Usage